Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

   will not be repeated.
 Verify that the computed value matches the retained value.

+As was mentioned in {{structure}}, the entire certificate chain that will be presented by the server is stored in the leaf of the Certificate Subtree.
+If the server presents a different certificate chain to the client than was logged in the Transparency Log (for example by including or omitting intermediates), the client will be unable to compute the correct Certificate Subtree root hash and proof verification will fail.
+Authenticating the entire certificate chain, instead of just the leaf, prevents the possibility of unlogged intermediate certificates.
+That is, it prevents the possibility of a leaf certificate being logged with a chain to a testing (or otherwise untrusted) trust anchor, and then being presented in TLS connections with additional intermediates that connect it to a widely-trusted trust anchor.

+Similarly, the reference identifier for the leaf certificate (the registrable domain or IP address) determines where in the Prefix Tree the Transparency Log stores the certificate chain.
+If the server attempts to present the certificate for a different reference identifier, the client will be unable to verify the proof.
+However, the fact that clients enforce that certificates are organized into the Transparency Log correctly is the core reason that Site Operators don't need to download the entire contents of the Transparency Log to find all certificates that are relevant to them.

 <!-- TODO Include extra resolutions for provisional proofs from other logs in the
 TransparencyProof structure. -->